githubnext/eea/docs/report.md

 - Specification by requirement
 - Specification by formal language

-EEA is thus in essence neutral to the specification approach embodied by the extracted text, though its utility will of course depend on the accuracy and quality of the `ExtractPartialSpec` and `ApplyPartialSpecChange` functions with regard to those specification techniques, as implemented by underlying AI agents.
+EEA is thus in essence neutral to the specification approach embodied by the extracted text.
+However its utility will of course depend on the accuracy and quality of the `ExtractPartialSpec` and `ApplyPartialSpecChange` functions with regard to those specification techniques, as implemented by underlying AI agents and other AI logic.

 ### Implementation Approaches